Exhibitions

 Can I walk/snowshoe at the Arboretum during the day on Illumination dates?

-On days with four or more inches of snow, we invite you to bring your own snowshoes or cross-country skis to the Arboretum during our usual daylight hours.
-During Illumination, the East side of the Arboretum will close at 3:00 p.m. to prepare for Illumination opening each evening at 4:30 p.m.
-Only the West Side is available for skiing or snowshoeing prior to mid-January (when Illumination equipment is removed on the East Side).
-Once Illumination is over (Saturday, January 6, 2024), rentals will be available based on snowfall.
+On days with four or more inches of snow, Illumination attendees are welcome to bring snowshoes or cross-country skis to the Arboretum during usual daylight hours.
+During Illumination, the East Side of the Arboretum will close at 3:00 p.m. to prepare for opening of the exhibition each evening at 4:30 p.m.
+Only the West Side is available for skiing or snowshoeing prior to mid-January, when Illumination equipment is removed on the East Side).
+Once Illumination is over rentals will be available based on snowfall.

 If Illumination is canceled due to weather, can I get a refund?